World Poverty,

 Some richer-country charities also give some aid in various forms to some of their poor, more often emergency or crisis aid but also some longer-term aid as well.
 This aid is generally very limited and often also less effective than it could be.

-With around 80 million estimated to be living in relative poverty in the EU, the European Union has made 2010 the European Year For Combating Poverty and Social Exclusion.
-There will be conferences and other events to raise public awareness, but as yet no new commitment to action by their governments - see EU 2010.
+With over 80 million people in the EU estimated to be living in relative poverty, the European Union made 2010 the European Year For Combating Poverty and Social Exclusion.
+There were conferences and other events to raise public awareness, but no commitment to improved action by their governments - see EU 2010.
+2016 saw the current UK government strongly reducing its help for UK poverty, though keeping up its foreign aid spending much of which however is not directed at any poverty.
+And science which should be best at helping everybody including the poor is generally controlled chiefly by and for the rich and the powerful and gets too little of the help given to charity.

 Clearly if you are poor in an entirely poor world, then you can simply say 'tough world'.